Life Insurance Needs Analysis

 Get Started

-On the Planning page select Needs Analysis.
+On the Planning page, select Needs Analysis and then Life Insurance.

 If your Planning page has a lower resolution, or your window is smaller, the buttons will be displayed as icons.
 Click the button with the Needs Analysis symbol in the same location.